 Richard III

-Henry V # The Hal of Henry IV, ruled 1413 – 1422 aged 35.
+Henry V # The Hal of Henry IV, ruled 1413 – 1422 dies of dysentery in France, aged 35.
 Many scholars believe Henry V as the model of a good king.
 Several recent scholars such as Michael Bogdanov, have disobliging views, seeing in Shakespeare’s Prince Hal the archetype of the Machiavellian political animal.
 Others have a more balanced views.
-As the oldest son of Henry IV, considered by many as a usurper of Richard II’s throne, Hal lost and regained his father’s favor.
+Shakespeare generally posits two opposing perspectives of his main characters.

 The character of Richard III # Shakespeare introduces Richard, the duke of Gloucester, to us directly so that we share his most intimate thoughts by having him speak to the audience directly.
 The effect of this is multiple; it is a fundamental alienating device to simultaneously engage us and yet detach us from him.
 We feel close to him, admire his candour, yet ambivalently despise him for his naked aggressive machinations and treachery.